-Prerequisite or Co-requisite: HUMS 202

-(formerly HS 203)
+Prerequisite or Co-requisite: HUMS 202 (formerly HS 203)

 Presents an overview of counseling theory, with focus on the development of specific helping behaviors.
+This course is only offered in the Spring.

 HUMS 204 - Ethics and Practice Issues in the Human Services and Addiction Counseling (3)